secret-escapes-media/microsite-germany-romance/_pages/competition.md

           invalid: true
     - id: opt-in
       type: radio
-      label: Would you like to receive emails from our Germany National Tourist Office?
+      label: Would you like to receive emails from the German National Tourist Office?
       required: true
       options:
         - id: opt-in-true